rogerpadilla/css-into-js/README.md

 # css-into-js

-### Embed CSS into JS files with Gulp, allows to package CSS alongside the JS code ala Web Components.
+### Package CSS alongside the JS code in the generated bundle (be able to provide a single .js bundle file to distribute your module).

 #### Usage example: